kawamanza/step-up/README.md

 This command will ask user to input a message for the version and will increment the version number accordingly.

-Each level corresponds to a position in tha version mask.
+Each level corresponds to a position in the version mask.
 Considering default settings of .stepuprc, this means:

     v0.0.0.0 => vMAJOR.MINOR.PATCH.TINY

+The versioning increment is based on the last version tag found in the repository, and works as follows:

+    v0.5.3.2 => v0.5.3.3 (TINY increment)
+    v0.5.3.2 => v0.5.4   (PATCH increment)
+    v0.5.3.2 => v0.6.0   (MINOR increment)
+    v0.5.3.2 => v1.0.0   (MAJOR increment)

 ### Checking out the changelog